theamazingmrb/artsy/README.md

 If you are fork this repo make sure to bundle install as well as run rails db:migrate.

+You will be taken to the account sign up page, Please enter your information to continue.

 ## Unsolved Problems
+There are a couple of things I wanted to add I did not get a chance too.
+I wanted users to be able to message each other directly.
+I wanted people to have the ability to add friends so that users only see post for users they follow or friend.
+I also wanted to add the ability for profile pictures.
+I also forgot the ability to update or delete a user once they are created.